-The fertilised flowers are followed small seed capsules with tiny round seed inside.
+The fertilised flowers are followed by small seed capsules with tiny round seed inside.
 These rattle within the capsule when the plant is brushed against or shaken.

-Perilla seed contain on average 38% of an edible, deep yellow or greenish oil known as 'Perilla oil' that is extracted using cold-pressing methods.
+Perilla seed contain on average 38% of an edible, deep yellow or greenish oil known as 'Perilla oil' that is extracted using cold-press methods.
 It is sometimes used in cooking but does not have a long shelf-life in its pure form, due to a high content of linolenic acid, an omega-3 fatty acid.
-The seed are more commonly roasted before pressing to develop a savoury nutty oil, in a process similar to that used for making sesame oil.
+The seed are more commonly roasted before pressing to develop a savoury nutty oil, in a process similar to that used for making sesame (Sesamum sp.) oil.

-Perilla oil is also what's known as a drying oil, forming a hard film on exposure to air, which has led to it being used for industrial purposes, including waterproofing paper and as a substitute for linseed oil in the production of paints, varnishes and inks.
+Perilla oil is what's known as a drying oil, forming a hard film on exposure to air, which has led to it being used for industrial purposes, including waterproofing paper and as a substitute for linseed oil in the production of paints, varnishes and inks.
 The leftover seed-cake is reportedly rich in protein as well as fibre and is a suitable livestock feed.